Post Graduate Certificate in Ultrasound for Anaesthesia and Critical Care

 • Adopt the DEFG approach to further evaluate the cardiac structure and function

-• Identify and grade left ventricular hypertrophy and recognise cardiomyopathy
+• Identify left ventricular hypertrophy and recognise cardiomyopathy

 • Identify anatomical features suggestive of diastolic dysfunction